 Problems in the kidneys are sometimes not detected until late.
 The sooner doctors and patients recognise this, the less drastic the consequences are.
 So that’s what we’re aiming for.

-The mission programme Renal Disorders aims to deliver excellent, efficient and innovative clinical care to patients, and to be leading in the field of kidney disease research.
+The aim of the mission programme Renal disorders is to provide excellent, efficient and innovative clinical care to patients and to be a leader in the field of renal disease research.

 - We will increase knowledge of the molecular and immunological basis of glomerular and tubular disorders and of graft performance.